MaineDSA/ActionNetworkEventSync/README.md

 - LINK_COLOR: Preferred color for HTML links in HTML-formatted email bodies as a hex code.
 We use ec1f27.
 - TIME_DST: The time zone you use during Daylight Savings Time.
 We use GMT-04:00.
 - TIME_STANDARD: The time zone you use outside of Daylight Savings Time.
 We use GMT-05:00

+## Triggering
+- Our script is set to call syncANtoGCal() every 10 minutes.
+- Our script is set to call draftANMessage() every Tuesday morning.